woodward/vim-flashcards/vim/Deletion.md

 dW ⮂ delete word, including punctuation
 D  ⮂ deletes from the current cursor position to the end of the line.
 Shortcut for d$

+d}  ⮂  Delete next paragraph
+d^  ⮂  Delete to the beginning of the line d/pattern  ⮂  Delete up to the first occurrence of pattern dn         ⮂  Delete to the next occurrence of pattern dL         ⮂  Delete up to the last line on the screen dfx        ⮂  Delete up to and including x on the current line dtx        ⮂  Delete up to (but not including) x on the current line

 de ⮂ delete only to the end of the word (and not the space)

 dE ⮂ delete to the end of the word, including punctuation

 db ⮂ delete backward

-d$ ⮂ delete to the end of the line d0 ⮂ delete to the beginning of the line dd ⮂ delete line.
-Same as D
+d$   ⮂  Delete to the end of the line d0   ⮂  Delete to the beginning of the line dd   ⮂  Delete line.
+Same as D ndd  ⮂  Delete n lines

 x  ⮂ delete a single character